-At first, there was text here that said that this particular product could actually be made organic and in our humble opinion that would make it better but if we did so we wouldn’t be able to add calcium and vitamins and still label it organic (only milk can do that because they get special treatment).
-But then Anna pointed out to me that we can’t write that because as a company we haven’t officially decided whether or not organic is better and that for now we want to give people the option of choosing.
+At first, there was text here that said that this particular product could actually be made organic and in our humble opinion that would make it better but if we did that, we wouldn’t be able to add calcium and vitamins and still label it organic (only milk manufacturers can do that because they get special treatment).
+But then Anna pointed out to me that we can’t write that because as a company we haven’t officially decided whether or not organic is better and that for now we want to give people the option to choose.
 I replied that in that case, I don’t have anything to write here and she said that I shouldn’t write anything because there is nothing to question whatsoever about this product.
 Of course she’s right, but then again she is always right.
 If you’d also like to ask Anna a question where you need the right answer you can contact her here.

 (And just to make sure that nobody thought that the writer is using his usual sarcastic tone to get even with Anna for cutting his favorite lines of copy, I can assure you that is not the case.
-Without Anna the copy on this website would be much less relevant and you much more confused.
-And for that I personally thank you Anna.)
+Without Anna, the copy on this website would be much less relevant and you much more confused.
+And for that I personally thank you, Anna.)